-Minnesota's cottage food law allows individuals to produce and sell certain low-risk foods made in a home kitchen.
-The law covers non-potentially hazardous foods, meaning products that don't require refrigeration to stay safe.
-Common examples include baked goods, jams, candies, and similar shelf-stable items.
-To operate legally, you must register with the Minnesota Department of Agriculture and comply with labeling and sales requirements.
+Minnesota's cottage food law allows individuals to produce and sell certain homemade foods directly to consumers without operating a licensed food facility.
+To qualify, you must operate out of your personal residential kitchen.
+The law covers non-potentially hazardous foods, meaning products that don't require refrigeration to stay safe, such as baked goods, jams, candies, and similar shelf-stable items.

 Annual Limit